 With Treatment

-Family Services League Of Suffolk County Outpatient Chemical Dep Program is a mental health and substance abuse rehab center located at 1444 5th Avenue in the 11706 zip code in Bay Shore, NY.
+Family Services League Of Suffolk County Outpatient Chemical Dep Program is a mental health and addiction treatment facility located at 1444 5th Avenue in the 11706 zip code in Bay Shore, NY.
 It is operated by a private non-profit organization.
-Family Services League Of Suffolk County Outpatient Chemical Dep Program provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by Family Services League Of Suffolk County Outpatient Chemical Dep Program include CBT, motivational interviewing and matrix model.
-Family Services League Of Suffolk County Outpatient Chemical Dep Program provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment services and outpatient rehabilitation.
-It also provides residential substance abuse treatment and inpatient treatment for dual diagnosis.
+Family Services League Of Suffolk County Outpatient Chemical Dep Program provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Family Services League Of Suffolk County Outpatient Chemical Dep Program include anger management, 12-step rehab and brief intervention services.
+Family Services League Of Suffolk County Outpatient Chemical Dep Program provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment program and outpatient services.
+It also provides residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 1444 5th Avenue, Bay Shore, NY 11706